6 week virtual course

 Let us continue to pass on our wisdom through the ages, as women role models in the lives of others; as mothers, daughters, aunts, godparents and mentors.

-Beginning in February 2021, I will be running an online Mindfulness course tailored to Menopausal Women.
+Launching in April 2021, I will be running an online Mindfulness course tailored to Menopausal Women.

-We will explore your own unique experience of the menopause and help you discover what this time of your life means to you (maximum 8 participants).
+We will explore your own unique experience of the menopause and help you discover what this time of your life means to you.

 To discuss further or to make a booking please call 07968 356 793 or email firstname.lastname@example.org